Apo-Shower/edge-developer/microsoft-edge/webview2/howto/debug.md

         Visual Studio Code Debug Output
         :::image-end:::

-    1. Create Launch.json file with the following metadata: (This step is required to debug a WebView Control.)
+    1. Ensure you have a VSCode Launch.json file.
+If not create a Launch.json file with the following metadata: (This step is required to debug a WebView Control)

         ```csharp
         {
             "name": "Scenario 1: Script debugging (first) (old adapter)",
-            "type": "edge",
+            "type": "pwa-msedge”
             "port": 9222, // Optional defaults to 9222
             "request": "launch", // optionally “attach”
             "runtimeExecutable": "E:/YourPath/YourApplication.exe",